Monday, February 25, 2008

 MR. DRAMA KING

-but he has started to become very dramatic in some things.
+I am not sure who he gets this from, but he has started to become very dramatic in some things.
 He will get super excited and exaggerate things.
 For example: when he is really ready for another bite, he will go at it with extra force and speed, clamping down dramatically on the spoon and pulling off very forcefully too.
 He almost chokes himself being so dramatic.
 Then there is the DRAMA KING ACT when we have made him upset or sad.
 If he isn't trying to actively rebel (yes, we are going through a very rebellious stage now), then he will bend over and tuck his head in my lap and fake cry/pout until we tell him, "That's enough, Canaan.
 Veeseeyo (Russian)."
 Usually Dougle and I are smiling at each other, laughing on the inside, at our silly Drama King- until he looks up and we resume our frowning face. :)

 FAVORITES/LOVES